scouserantro/idiomatic.html/README.md

 ### 10. <a name="encoding">Encoding</a>

   - Always use UTF-8 (make sure your editor uses UTF-8 as character encoding, without a byte order mark)
-  - Always define image size (It reduces flickering because the browser can reserve space for images before they are loaded)

   ```html
   <!-- Good  -->